objcio/articles/2015-01-09-natasha-murashev.md

 *C: Exciting --- how big is the team there now?*

 N: It’s pretty big.
 We have offices in DC, Richmond, and Wilmington, Delaware.
-And I think there’s probably like 15 iOS developers.
+And I think there are about 15 iOS developers.
 Whenever I go back to DC it’s the best, because I get to learn a lot from some of the best developers in the industry.
 And we're building out a team in San Francisco, it's about three or four developers right now.

 *C: Is it a challenge to work in a young team like that?*